elockard/salina-erp-bmad2/docs/epics.md

 ## Epic 11: Tax & Compliance

-**Epic Goal:** Generate IRS 1099-MISC forms for authors earning $600+ annually, ensuring regulatory compliance for US-based publishers
+**Epic Goal:** Generate IRS 1099-MISC forms for authors earning $10+ in royalties annually, ensuring regulatory compliance for US-based publishers (Note: $10 is the IRS threshold for royalties in Box 2, different from $600 for non-employee compensation)

 **FRs Covered:** FR119-124